integer-net/Solr/doc/manual.md

 About
 -----
-IntegerNet_Solr is a Magento 1.x module which creates a better search experience using Apache Solr as its Engine.
+IntegerNet_Solr is a Magento 1.x module which creates a better search experience using Apache Solr as its engine.
 Its main features are an autosuggest window with product and keyword suggestions based on what is being entered in the search bar, plus better search results regarding quality and speed.